Do I Need 2 Regulators for Propane? (The Advantages)

 Low-demand appliances

 A single-stage regulator can also be appropriate when you are only operating a low-demand appliance.
-Low-demand appliances, such as outdoor patio heaters or portable stoves, typically have a lower propane consumption rate and require less precise pressure regulation than more complex appliances like furnaces or water heaters.
+Low-demand appliances, such as outdoor patio heaters, clothes dryers or portable stoves, typically have a lower propane consumption rate and require less precise pressure regulation than more complex appliances like furnaces or water heaters.
 Since the pressure requirements for these appliances are more lenient, a single-stage regulator can often deliver the necessary pressure without the need for a two-stage system.

 When a Two-Stage Regulator Should Be Used?